doctrine/doctrine-website-sphinx/pages/source/blog/our-hhvm-roadmap.rst

 If you want to help us with this goal, you can check the current Travis failure reports of the projects and come up with ideas how to fix them in the Doctrine code or with bug reports for HHVM.
-We are glad to help you discuss through these issues on Freenode IRC in channel "#doctrine-dev".
+We are glad to discuss these issues on Freenode IRC in channel "#doctrine-dev".

 With this announcement we hope that other PHP projects, frameworks and libraries will follow to make HHVM an official build target in the future.